NHSDigital/bcss-playwright/docs/utility-guides/LoadProperties.md

 ## How This Works

-This util uses the `jproperties` package to load the properties files.<br>
+This utility uses the `jproperties` package to load the properties files.<br>
 There is a class `PropertiesFile`, containing the locations of both files:

 1. `self.smokescreen_properties_file`: tests/smokescreen/bcss_smokescreen_tests.properties